fbpx

 But what are the income tax rules for doctors?
 Are there any tax saving strategies for doctors?

-Do Doctors have to pay income tax?
+Do doctors have to pay income tax?

 Definitely, doctors do have to pay income tax especially on their salaries or any profits from Locuming or Partnership in the case of GP Partners.
 There are a few things that are exempt from income tax but these are few.
 Let’s look at the income tax rules for doctors first before considering what income is not chargeable to income tax.